-When Somhairle started his rugby tots class at aged three it became quickly apparent that although he loved the running about and ball games he was struggling to keep up with his pears in the class and had a very awkward gait.
-Nursery also noted Somhairle’s balance problems and tried games and exercises to help him however he continued to appear clumsy, was continually exhausted and regularly fell over collecting bumps on his head.
+When Somhairle started his rugby tots class at aged three it became quickly apparent that although he loved the running about and ball games he was struggling to keep up with his peers in the class and had a very awkward gait.
+The nursery also noted Somhairle’s balance problems and tried games and exercises to help him however he continued to appear clumsy, was continually exhausted and regularly fell over collecting bumps on his head.

 Gerry and Sarah secured a second physio referral and it was at this time the physiotherapist on this occasion almost immediately recognised Somhairle’s condition.
 Without alarming Gerry and Sarah, or expanding on her suspicions, the physiotherapist referred Somhairle to the local Paediatrician where on the 1 August 2017 Somhairle had blood tests taken at Forth Valley Hospital.

 The phone call from the Consultant Paediatrician the following morning started with the phrase “It’s not good news”.
 As the surreal numbness subdued and reality unfolded over the next couple of hours, Gerry and Sarah began to slowly realise their lives were about to change.